kthcloud/console/README.md

 ## Formatting

 This project uses Prettier as the code formatter.
 We have a `.prettierrc` file in the repository that sets the formatting rules, so please make sure to format your code before submitting a pull request.
-You can format your code by using the appropriate extension or plugin in your IDE, or running `prettier --write .` in your terminal (You can install prettier with `bun install -g prettier`).
+You can format your code by using the appropriate extension or plugin in your IDE, or running `bun run format` in your terminal (You can install prettier with `bun install -g prettier`).

 ## License